zonghaohuang007/home/_pages/about.md

 My name is Zonghao Huang.
 I am currently a Ph.D. student at Department of Computer Science, [Duke University](https://www.duke.edu/).
 Previously, I did my undergraduate study in Electronic & Information Engineering at [Amoy University](https://en.xmu.edu.cn/) (Xiamen University).

 Generally, I am interested in the intersection of theoretical computer science, machine learning, and cryptography.
-My research goal is to design provably secure and robust machine learning models.
+The goal of my research is to design provably secure and robust machine learning models and systems.